 Say It Loud

-I have also found it useful to state out loud what I am handing over to a security or gate person.
+I have also found it useful to state out loud what I am handing over to an airport security or gate person.
 When you say, "This has my wallet, my ID and my watch," and they hear you say it and see you put it down, they may be less likely to try to take something.

 Two (or Three) Things to Have on Your Person on the Plane